-This system of energy intensity indicators can:
+This system of energy intensity indicators can do the following:

-- show how the intensity of energy use and its components are changing
+- Show how the intensity of energy use and its components are changing

-- help raise public awareness about how and why energy intensity has changed over the years
+- Help raise public awareness about how and why energy intensity has changed over the years

-- complement other provided inputs to policy and program analyses, including improved understanding of the impact of program and policy choices on energy intensity
+- Complement other provided inputs to policy and program analyses, including improved understanding of the impact of program and policy choices on energy intensity

-- improve understanding of the role of efficiency improvements in changing energy markets
+- Improve understanding of the role of efficiency improvements in changing energy markets.

 - Indexes of energy intensity from 1970 to 2011 that reflect changes in the efficiency of energy use, as feasible with currently available data